-Table 4 describes nine documented collisions between Amish buggies and motor vehicles in 2019.
-These events resulted in at least three fatalities and 23 injuries, several of which were life-threatening.
+Table 5 describes nine documented collisions between Amish buggies and motor vehicles in 2020.
+These events resulted in two fatalities and 12 injuries, several of which were life-threatening.
 Five incidents involved two or more injuries each.
-Individuals involved ranged from 2 to 42 years of age.
+Individuals involved ranged from 7 to 54 years of age.